 Iodine is also found in marine life (including fish, prawns and seaweed), some plants grown in iodised soil, and in the products of animals that have grazed on soil with iodine in it.
-It’s added to some foods, such as salt and most bread.

 Why we need iodine